techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step of our Angular 9 tutorial, we'll see how to use URL query parameters with the `get()` method of `HttpClient`.

-## Angular Tutorial, Step 12 — Adding URL Query Parameters to the HttpClient get() Method
+##   Step 12 — Adding URL Query Parameters to the HttpClient get() Method

 In this step, we'll start adding the logic for implementing pagination in our example application.
 We'll see how to use URL query parameters via [`fromString` and `HttpParams`](https://angular.io/guide/http#use-fromstring-to-create-httpparams) to provide the appropriate values for the the `_page` and `_limit` parameters of the `/products`  endpoint of our JSON REST API server for getting paginated data.